 East Side Soup Kitchen History

 In 1994, another realization became evident to us.
-We were fortunate enough to have several after-school latch-key programs in the city.
-But from the time the children left school at 3:00 p.m. until the time they returned home between 7:00 and 8:00 p.m., the kids were really hungry.
-Consequently, our After School Meal Program was initiated.
+We were fortunate enough to have several after-school latchkey programs in the city, but from the time the children left school at 3:00 p.m. until the time they returned home between 7:00 and 8:00 p.m., the kids went without a meal.
+From this unmet need, our After School Meal Program was initiated.

 As one can imagine, a program this size demands facilities that are able to accommodate food preparation and meal serving for hundreds at a time.
 Our original locations were not designed to handle this load.
 The East Side Soup Kitchen started out in the basement of First Christian Church, moved to the basement of Sacred Heart Church, and then to the basement at Warren Avenue Presbyterian Church.
 The congregations were always very supportive of our mission, but we were consistently out-growing our facilities.

 In the fall of 2002 we partnered with Hidden Harvest, an agency that strives to alleviate hunger and end food waste by providing a safe and coordinated system of rescuing surplus food and redistributing it to feed people in need.
 Our collaboration involved raising funds and building a new handicap accessible facility, staying within the neighborhood where there is the greatest need.
 The community and foundations played an integral part in the success of our partnership.
 In October 2005, we finally moved out of the basement and into our current location!